Prashanti Express: Route and halts

-Traction and Reversal
+Traction and reversal

-The train uses WAP-7 of Vishakapatnam shed between Bhubaneswar and Vishakapatnam.
+The train uses WAP-4 and WAP-7 of Vishakapatnam shed between Bhubaneswar and Vishakapatnam.

-At Visakhapatnam, loco reversal is done and a LGD (Lalaguda) based WAP-7 takes it from here till Guntakal, where the second reversal is done.

-From here the same LGD Indian locomotive class WAP-7 takes it till end of journey till Bengaluru City.
+At Visakhapatnam, loco reversal is done and a LGD (Lalaguda) or a BZA(Vijayawada) based WAP-7 takes it till end of journey till Bengaluru City.

 Coach composition

 As of 22 June 2023 it has 1 First AC, 2 2AC, 7 3AC, 1 pantry car, 6 Sleeper, 2 General and 2 SLR (EOG cum luggage) coaches.
 It also has a pantry car for on board catering.

 Accident

 The locomotive and two coaches behind it derailed as the train entered the yard of Bangalore city railway station at 12:15 p.m on 29 August 2015.
 No passengers were hurt.